CISA faces budget cuts, workforce loss amid cyber threats

 More from this show

-The federal government’s largest cybersecurity agency is seeing a growing number of employees exit as the Trump administration proposes budget cuts to it.
+The federal government’s largest cybersecurity agency is seeing a growing number of employees exit as the Trump Administration proposes budget cuts.

-CISA is also facing a potential 17% budget cut under the president’s proposed budget — raising fears that public infrastructure could be left without a well-equipped federal partner as cyber threats mount.
-The White House suggested cutting CISA’s workforce by 1,083 positions — from 3,732 employees to 2,649 roles — during the 2026 fiscal year in its proposed budget.
+CISA is also facing a potential 17% budget cut under the President’s proposed budget, raising fears that public infrastructure could be left without a well-equipped federal partner as cyber threats mount.
+The White House suggested cutting CISA’s workforce by 1,083 positions, from 3,732 employees to 2,649 roles, during fiscal year 2026 in its proposed budget.

 Dr. Nadya Bliss, Executive Director at ASU's Global Security Initiative